The wonderful new restaurants which have opened in Cape Town:

 Café Chiffon

 As its name suggests, the cakes here are light, fluffy, gorgeous and utterly delicious.
 (Food nerds will know that “chiffon” refers to a mixing method that creates extra aeration.)
 Chiffon cakes and rolls are the signature treats at this Asian bakery-dessert-café.
 But there’s more: rich, melt-in-the-mouth Japanese cheesecake (not cheesecake as you know it – think chiffon cake made with cream cheese); colourful Korean macarons (known as “fat-carons”) stacked and stuffed with delectable fillings.
 The options extend to ever-popular desserts such as tiramisu and mousse, and a range of Japanese sweet breads is coming soon.
 Flavours range from tropical to fruity, nutty, chocolate and, of course, Asian matcha.
 The other hot item is Mr Brown’s canned coffee, all the rage in Taiwan and enjoyed hot or iced.
 The café itself, with its pink Danish-style Midcentury chairs, wicker lights and wall niches filled with organic ornaments, is as pretty as the puddings.
 Café Chiffon is run by Christine Hu of Yu Dessert Studio, known for special-occasion cakes with decadent vintage piping (available to order).
-Interesting, this tempting high-tea haven is tucked between a juice bar and yoga studio – it’s all about balance!
+Interestingly, this tempting high-tea haven is tucked between a juice bar and yoga studio – it’s all about balance!

 Where to find it 72 Waterkant Street, Old Cape Quarter, De Waterkant, Cape Town